ahmed-musallam/AEM-Rules-for-SonarQube/README.md

 ## Installation

 Using docker we can start our work with AemRules really quick.
-This is already prepared solution thanks to @ahmed-musallam.
+This is already prepared [solution](https://github.com/ahmed-musallam/sonarqube-aem) thanks to [@ahmed-musallam](https://github.com/ahmed-musallam).

 `docker run --rm -p 9000:9000 ahmedmusallam/sonarqube-aem:latest`

 This solution is for those who would like to start testing theirs code within aem rules and sonarqube.
-It contains SonarQube v 7.7, aem rules v 0.11 and predefined quality gates.
+It contains SonarQube v 7.7, aem rules v1.0-RC2 and predefined quality gates.
 If you would like to participate in our Aem Rules development, please refer to [wiki page](https://github.com/Cognifide/AEM-Rules-for-SonarQube/wiki) to get into.